-Stillman is a member of the NAIA Division I and offers men and women's basketball, baseball, and softball.
+Stillman is a member of the NAIA Division I and offers men and women's basketball, baseball, softball, and men's and women's track and field.
 In addition to inter-collegiate athletics, a structured intramural sports program is available to students.
 The program provides leisure and recreational sports and other activities for students.